jkutner/guard-jruby-rspec/README.md

 This guard extention allows you to run all of your specs on JRuby without the initial start up cost.  *It does not run a subset of your specs like guard-rspec* and it does not trigger a run when a file changes.

 Instead, this extension loads all of your application files in advance, and reloads any that change.
-That way, when you run RSpec, the JVM is already running, and your file have already been required.
+That way, when you run RSpec, the JVM is already running, and your files have already been required.

 ## How to Use